workkkfor2012/gemini-coder/packages/website/docs/intro.md

 ## You own the context

-Other AI coding tools try to "guess" what context matters, often getting it wrong.
+Other tools try to "guess" what pieces of the codebase matter for the given task, often struggling to get it right.
+They workaround this problem by overloading context with excessive information, hurting model's performance and your wallet.

 Gemini Coder works differently:

 - **You select** which folders and files are relevant to the task
-- **You choose** what examples outside of the task to include to point the model in the right direction
+- **You decide** what examples of coding conventions will work best
 - **You know** exactly how much tokens you have in the context

 The result?
-Unmatched in accuracy and cost AI assistance.
+Unmatched in cost, speed and accuracy AI assistance.

 > Too many tokens fighting for attention may _decrease_ performance due to being too "distracting", diffusing attention too broadly and decreasing a signal to noise ratio in the features. ~Andrej Karpathy

 ## Web chats

-As everyone have their own favourite chat interface, each with unique features and feel, Gemini Coder have you covered by initializing all of the most popular ones with your context and instructions, hands-free!
+As everyone have their own favourite web chat interface, each with unique features and feel not feasible to integrate within the editor, Gemini Coder have you covered by initializing all of the most popular ones with your context, instructions and settings, hands-free!

-We're commited to ensure continous and the most thorough support for:
+**The feature has two modes:**

+- ask anything
+- optional suggestions for code completion with explanation

+Just a single click is needed to integrate responses with the codebase.

+**Supported chatbots:**

 - Gemini
 - AI Studio
 - OpenRouter Chat
 - Open WebUI (self-hosted)

-While many more chatbots are supported as well:

 - ChatGPT
 - Claude
 - Grok